-Voice That Cares is a public helpline that provides psychosocial counselling support on a wide range of mental health concerns ranging from anxiety, fear and stress to pandemic induced issues.
+Voice That Cares is a public helpline that provides psychological first aid support on a wide range of mental health concerns ranging from anxiety, fear and stress to pandemic induced issues.

 You can get involved with the Voice That Cares Helpline in several ways, depending on your area of interest and your capacity.